JJBR13/Justin-Brown-milestone-project-3/TEST.md

 [PEP8](http://ww7.pep8online.com/)

-- This validation tested python code, in the app.py and...
+- This validation tested python code, in the app.py and was used throughout the development giving key indications of what was not compliant and the reason for this.
+This helped keep the code clean and readable throughout the development.

 ## Lighthouse